paperbenni/paperbenni.github.io/content/posts/astralsh.md

 showToc: true
 ---

-Astral-sh tools prevented me from hating python
+Astral-sh tools prevented me from hating Python

-Why is pylance closed source?
-Why do both pylance and pyright exist?
+Why is Pylance closed source?
+Why do both Pylance and Pyright exist?
 And then there's basedpyright?